A Learned Closure Method Applied to Phase Mixing in a Turbulent Gradient-Driven Gyrokinetic System in Simple Geometry: Abstract

 \section{Abstract}

-We present a novel phase mixing closure for a simple turbulent system---ion / electron temperature gradient driven turbulence in an unsheared slab.
-The closure is motivated by the observation that in a turbulent system the nonlinearity continually perturbs the system away from the linear solution, thus demanding versatility in the closure scheme.
-The closure, called the dynamic multi-mode (DMM) closure, is constructed by, first, extracting an optimal basis from a nonlinear kinetic simulation using singular value decomposition (SVD).
-Subsequent nonlinear fluid simulations are projected onto a subset of this basis and the results are used to formulate the closure.
-This scheme is quite versatile, having the ability to dynamically adapt to the nonlinear state.
-We compare the closure with both simple truncation and the Hammett-Perkins (HP) closure throughout a broad range of the relevant 2D parameter space (collisionality and gradient drive).
-Simple truncation results in roughly 20\%-50\% errors in heat flux in comparison with the kinetic system.
-The HP closure performs quite well in its targeted---weakly collisional---parameter regime (errors generally less than 10\%) and clearly outperforms simple truncation throughout the parameter space.
-We show that the DMM closure outperforms both HP and simple truncation throughout the parameter space, even in regions quite far removed from the training simulation.
-Applications beyond this simple system are envisioned and discussed.
+We present a new method for formulating closures that learn from kinetic simulation data.
+We apply this method to phase mixing in a simple gyrokinetic turbulent system---temperature gradient driven turbulence in an unsheared slab.
+The closure, called the learned multi-mode (LMM) closure, is constructed by, first, extracting an optimal basis from a nonlinear kinetic simulation using singular value decomposition (SVD).
+Subsequent nonlinear fluid simulations are projected onto this basis and the results are used to formulate the closure.
+We compare the closure with other closures schemes over a broad range of the relevant 2D parameter space (collisionality and gradient drive).
+We find that the turbulent kinetic system produces phase mixing rates much lower than the linear expectations, which the LMM closure is capable of capturing.
+We also compare radial heat fluxes.
+A Hammett-Perkins closure, generalized to include collisional effects, is quite successful throughout the parameter space, producing $\sim 14 \%$ Root-Mean-Square (RMS) error.
+The LMM closure is also very effective: when trained at three (two) points (in a 35 point parameter grid), the LMM closure produces $9 \%$ ($12\%$) RMS errors.
+The LMM procedure can be readily generalized to other closure problems.

 \end{@twocolumnfalse} ]